Skip to content

 CRIMINAL LAWYERS

-Administrative Prevarication: Concept, Types and Penalties (Art.
+Administrative Misconduct in Office: Concept, Types and Penalties (Art.
 404 CP)

 The concept of "arbitrariness" is the core of the offence and demands qualified analysis.
 Supreme Court case-law distinguishes between three levels: (i) the legal resolution, adjusted to the applicable regulations; (ii) the illegal resolution, voidable in administrative or contentious-administrative procedure for debatable interpretation or technical errors; and (iii) the arbitrary resolution, which lacks all reasonable legal justification, palpably contradicts the applicable regulations and can only be explained by the official's capricious will or particular interest.
 Only this last integrates the offence of Art.
 404 CP.
 The methods of commission are diverse: urban planning licenses granted against planning, public procurement violating Act 9/2017 on Public Sector Contracts (illegal fractioning, directed specifications, awards to linked persons), appointments to trust positions without legal selective process, budget modifications without normative coverage, and administrative resolutions that ignore binding technical reports.